 Want to hear an alarming statistic?
-By the year 2050, the number of Americans with diabetic retinopathy is expected to double—from 7.7 million to 14.6 million individuals.
-But becoming a statistic isn’t inevitable.
-Let’s take a look at what exactly diabetic retinopathy is, what causes it, and how you can treat—and even prevent—diabetic retinopathy in the first place.
+By the year 2050, the number of Americans with diabetic retinopathy is expected to double, from 7.7 million to 14.6 million.
+Although diabetic retinopathy is an increasingly common cause of vision impairment and blindness, I want to assure you that it is not an inevitable complication of diabetes.

 Causes of Diabetic Retinopathy